Pathing & AI Explained

 Mistake: letting everyone transport

-Fix: transport-only Pals stabilize the system.
+Fix: dedicated transport Pals stabilize the whole system.

 Mistake: rebuilding everything instead of simplifying